 Enter in Yellow Dog’s John Hudgens.
 John, or “Hudge,” as most of his friends call him, is a twenty-year veteran guide throughout Montana and Idaho.
 Hudge has seen thousands of trout feed on a variety of hatching insects.
-Pursuing these “selective trout” is his passion and has brought him throughout the US West, Patagonia, and New Zealand seeking out selective trout.
+Pursuing these “selective trout” is his passion and has led him to numerous destinations in the US West, Patagonia, and New Zealand, seeking challenging fly fishing situations.

 In his own words, Hudge tells us how to catch more of these elusive trout.

-For over twenty years, I’ve been a guide on the Railroad Ranch section of the Henry’s Fork River.
-This is a famous river known the world-over because anglers who fish it, often need to bring their “A-Game.”
-This is a fishery that almost always demands perfect presentations, long leaders, light tippets, and exact fly patterns.
+I’ve been a guide on the Railroad Ranch section of the Henry’s Fork River for over twenty years.
+This is a famous river known worldwide because anglers who fish it, often need to bring their “A-Game.”
+This fishery almost always demands perfect presentations, long leaders, light tippets, and exact fly patterns.
 And while Henry’s Fork is known for having some of most selective trout around, it is by no means the only place where tough, trophy and picky trout are found.
 Lessons learned on Henry’s Fork can be applied to almost any other piece of trout water in the world.

-Trout are spooky by nature, constantly aware of their surroundings and all potential threats, which is especially true when they are rising in clear, shallow waters.
-When you find a rising fish in these situations it takes– the right cast, the perfect drift, all made on the very first presentation to actually “feed” that fish.
-Getting them to “eat” is the real accomplishment, landing the fish actually becomes a bonus.
-To catch more of these fish, here are seven things to keep in mind.
+Trout are spooky by nature, constantly aware of their surroundings and all potential threats, especially when they rise in clear, shallow waters.
+When you find a rising fish in these situations, it takes the right cast, the perfect drift made on the first presentation, to actually “feed” that fish.
+Getting them to “eat” is the real accomplishment; landing the fish actually becomes a bonus.
+Here are seven things to keep in mind to catch more of these fish.

-Select the right fly.
+2) Select the right fly.
 When pondering the right fly, watch the fish feed.
-They will give themselves away by their body posture and rise forms, allowing you to decipher whether they are feeding on emergers, duns or spinners.
-Of course when you finally do figure it out, they may have already switched to something else – a common trait of truly selective trout.
-They will keep you guessing on complex hatches with all different stages of bugs to choose from.
+They will give themselves away by their body posture and rise forms, allowing you to decipher whether they feed on emergers, duns or spinners.
+Of course, when you finally do figure it out, they may have already switched to something else – a common trait of truly selective trout.
+They will keep you guessing on complex hatches with all the different stages of bugs to choose from.

-Cast at just the right moment.
+4) Cast at just the right moment.
 Often times they will let quite a bit of food drift before eating, falling in and out of what we call feeding rhythms.
-Avoid casting when they are down, and instead study the feeding rhythms and wait for that fish to start actively feeding once again.
+Avoid casting when they are down; instead, study the feeding rhythms and wait for that fish to start actively feeding again.
 The first shot at a wise, selective fish is easily the most important cast of all.
 If the fly drags unnaturally, or you “line” the fish by throwing a shadow, it’s probably time to start looking for a new target because the fish is on to you.